camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 ---

 This section describes the concepts of variables in processes.
-Variables can be used to add data to process runtime state or, more particular, variable scopes.
-Various API methods that change the state of these entities allow to update the attached variables.
+Variables can be used to add data to process runtime states or, more particular, variable scopes.
+Various API methods that change the state of these entities allow updating of the attached variables.
 In general, a variable consists of a name and a value.
 The name is used for identification across process constructs.
 For example, if one activity sets a variable named *var*, a follow-up activity can access it by using this name.
 The value of a variable is a Java object.

 ## Variable Scopes and Variable Visibility

 All entities that can have variables are called *variable scopes*.
-These are executions (which includes process instances) and tasks.
+These are executions (which include process instances) and tasks.
 As described in the  [Concepts section](ref:#process-engine-process-engine-concepts-executions), the runtime state of a process instance is represented by a tree of executions.
 Consider the following process model where the red dots mark active tasks:

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/variables-3.png" /></center>